leduckhai/S-Chain/README.md

 ## II.
 Run inference with a pretrained checkpoint
-Below: load **ExGra-Med** fine-tuned on SV-CoT from Hugging Face and generate answer + grounded rationale.
+Below: load **ExGra-Med** fine-tuned on SV-CoT from Hugging Face and generate answer and grounded rationale.

 ```
 python experiments/run_infer_demo.py \